General Technology - Welding (A.A.S.)

 Notes about other requirements

-Students should be prepared to purchase first semester welding supplies costing $226.60.
+Students should be prepared to purchase first semester welding supplies costing approximately $226.60.
 Supplies for each additional semester of welding will cost approximately $150.

 Semester-by-semester graduation plan